bonitasoft/bonita-doc/md/pages.md

 #  Pages

-This page explains how to use a page resource (also called a custom page) to the Bonita BPM Portal and make it available to users.
+This page explains how to use a page resource (also called a custom page) to the Bonita Portal and make it available to users.
 Page resources are intended for use in applications.
 You can also use a page resource to customize the portal, for example:

-* Add a welcome page, with dashboards showing activity in Bonita BPM and related external applications.
+* Add a welcome page, with dashboards showing activity in Bonita and related external applications.
 * Provide a process owner with a dashboard showing the activity of open cases of the process.
 * Provide a busy user with a filtered view of the task list.
 * Provide an administrator with a multi-attribute search facility.
 * Integrate a page from an external application.
 * Make a report available to users who do not have the Administrator profile.

-Pages are [exported. imported, modified, and deleted](resource-management.md) as resources in Bonita BPM Portal.
+Pages are [exported. imported, modified, and deleted](resource-management.md) as resources in Bonita Portal.

 ## Custom page definition